 What’s the greatest lesson a woman should learn?
 That since day one.
 She’s already had everything she needs within herself.
 It’s the world that convinced her she did not. — Rupi Kaur

 The sacred process of giving birth for the first time broke me down as a woman; stripped me down of all my superficiality until I was left with just raw emotions.
-My body was overflowing with strength yet it was vulnerable as ever with an uncontrollable urge to protect the child that had come forth from those undeniable moments of pain and fear.
+My body was overflowing with strength yet it was vulnerable as ever with an uncontrollable urge to protect the child that had come forth from those undeniable moments of fear and pain.

-When my daughter was placed in my arms, my soul sang because I was so in love with this magnificent, perfect, little girl.
-I imagined her to be strong and resilient, powerful and fierce – filled with all the traits I wish I had had the courage to proudly show off rather than hide within me.
+When my daughter was placed in my arms, my soul sang because I was so in love with this magnificent, perfect, little being.
+I imagined her to be strong and resilient, powerful and fierce – filled with all the traits I had to tuck and hide carefully within me.
 Yet my heart wept because in my hands was a girl – a being too precious for this cruel world.
 How would I possibly protect her when I myself, have to look over my shoulder more than a few times when I walk home alone at night?

 Although things have changed and are slowly changing as result of the progressive women that have come before us — those women who fought for equality and women’s rights during a time when women dare not speak up for themselves — we have still a long way to go.
-I applaud the bravery of the women of today, for bringing forth and sharing their stories of discrimination and abuse, for having the courage to leave abusive relationships, for pursuing their career goals while juggling a family, for taking on roles of leadership in their communities and in politics, and being an inspiration to girls everywhere.
 May my daughter and all our daughters soar past boundaries, unapologetically shattering gender stereotypes as they pave the path of a better future for all individuals.
 May we educate our sons to understand the plight of womankind so that they too can use their voice to speak up against oppression and injustice and work towards creating a better future for all of humanity.
 That is my wish for my daughter.

 Here’s to strong women: May we know them.
 May we be them.
 May we raise them.